olivierfriard/raspberry_time-lapse_coordinator/README.rst

     python3 bluetooth_coordinator.py

-You should visualize a graphic interface like this:
+If the workers are running the worker program you should visualize a graphic interface like this:

 .. image:: images/coordinator_interface.png
    :alt: Coordinator program interface

+In this case 2 workers (rasp00 and rasp01) are waiting to receive commands from the coordinator program.

+If the **Sync time** button is not green the time on the Raspberry Pi device is not set correctly.
+You can click the button to synchronize the time between the coordinator and the worker (the coordinator time will be sent to the Rasberry Pi).